BLACK HISTORY MONTH IN LACKAWANNA COUNTY

 University of Scranton

 The University of Scranton plays a vital role in fostering awareness and understanding of Black history and culture.
-Through guest lectures, films, student networking, an alumni panel, and more, the university engages students and the community in meaningful dialogue on African American contributions to society.
+Through guest lectures, films, student networking, and more, the university engages students and the community in meaningful dialogue on African American contributions to society.

 Waverly Community House